 - (a) State permit.
-Prior to the establishment of a resort, the operator shall obtain a hotel/motel permit from the Wisconsin Department of Health Services, or the department's authorized agent, and maintain such permit for the life of the use or until the department no longer requires such permit. - (b) Minimum lot area.
-A minimum lot area of 5 acres is required for a resort. - (c) Required green space.
+Prior to the establishment of a resort, the operator shall obtain a hotel/motel permit from the Wisconsin Department of Health Services, or the department's authorized agent, and maintain such permit for the life of the use or until the department no longer requires such permit.11 - (b) Minimum lot area.
+A minimum lot area of 4 acres is required for a resort. - (c) Required green space.
 A minimum of 50 percent of the parcel must consist of noninvasive vegetation (e.g., grass, flowers, shrubs, or trees) that is set apart for recreational or aesthetic purposes. - (d) Special dimensional standards.
-Club houses and similar buildings, lodging facilities, and maintenance buildings with a floor area exceeding 1,200 square feet shall be located at least 100 feet from a property in a residential zoning district or a planned development district that allows residential uses. - (e) Water and sewer service.
-A resort must be connected to the city's water and sewer system.
+Club houses and similar buildings, lodging facilities, and maintenance buildings with a floor area exceeding 1,200 square feet shall be located at least 100 feet from a property in a residential zoning district or a planned development district that allows residential uses.